Any Day Now (Burt Bacharach song)

 "Any Day Now" is a popular song written by Burt Bacharach and Bob Hilliard in 1962.
 It has been recorded by numerous artists over the years, including notable versions by Chuck Jackson in 1962, Alan Price in 1965, Elvis Presley in 1969, Scott Walker in 1973 and Ronnie Milsap in 1982.
-The lyrics of this song predict the eventual demise of a romantic relationship the lyricist is in with an unnamed person whom the lyricist believes will get away one day and leave the lyricist with feelings of sadness and emptiness for the rest of his/her life.
+In the lyrics, the singer predicts the imminent demise of a romantic relationship and describes the sadness this will leave.

 Chuck Jackson

-Jackson, an R&B singer born in South Carolina in 1937, recorded the first version of the song to hit the Billboard Hot 100 chart; it reached number 23 in 1962 with the title "Any Day Now (My Wild Beautiful Bird)" and spent six weeks in the Top 40.
+Jackson, an R&B singer born in North Carolina in 1937, recorded the first version of the song to hit the Billboard Hot 100 chart; it reached number 23 in 1962 with the title "Any Day Now (My Wild Beautiful Bird)" and spent six weeks in the Top 40.
 Jackson's version appeared on his album, which was also titled Any Day Now.
 The song was Jackson's highest-charting hit on the US pop chart, and also peaked at number two for three weeks on the Hot Black Sides chart.

 Jackson's recording of the song was used over the closing credits of the film Inherent Vice.

 Jackson's original backing track was recycled by Scepter for the song "Lover", which was recorded in the early 1960s by Scepter artist Tommy Hunt.
 The track, which featured an entirely new Hilliard lyric and a partially re-written melody, was not released until 1986.

 Charts

-Elvis Presley
+Elvis Presley version

 Presley recorded a cover version of "Any Day Now" on 20 February 1969 at American Sound Studio, Memphis, Tennessee.
-This version appeared on his acclaimed album of that year, From Elvis in Memphis.
+This version appeared on his album of that year, From Elvis in Memphis.
 Although not released as a single in its own right, the song appeared as the B-side to Presley's No. 3 US pop hit "In the Ghetto", which appeared on the same album.
-In 2022 it featured in the 'Elvis' movie soundtrack, the song itself and as a remix by PNAU with the name "Don't Fly Away".
+In 2022 it featured in the Elvis movie soundtrack, the song itself and as a remix mixed with Suspicious Minds made by Australian dance music trio PNAU with the name "Don't Fly Away".